nishant-deshpande-db/toolbox/spark_task_info/README.md

 Or

-2. upload to somewhere you can see it on your cluster.
+2. upload the wheel somewhere you can see it on your cluster.

 ```pip install /uploaded/location/spark_task_info-<version>-py3-none-any.whl```